 After a few great rainy seasons, water levels in the Kinneret have returned to their highest point in years, making it a great spot for a peaceful swim, a boat ride, or even some higher-octane water sports.
 Of course, if taking time to relax and reflect is on your agenda, the sunrises and sunsets around the Kinneret are breathtaking and are definitely worth waking up early and/or staying up late for.

-Whether you are looking for an active vacation filled with adrenaline-pumping activities or a relaxing and slow-paced experience, Israel has a mini-vacation destination for all kinds of visitors.
-If you are looking for a tailor-made, private Israel experience, feel free to reach out to us at Dekel Tours for suggestions and to help book your trip.
+Whether you are looking for an active vacation filled with adrenaline-pumping activities or a relaxing and slow-paced experience, Israel has a mini-vacation destination for every visitor.
+If you are looking for a tailor-made, private Israel experience, feel free to reach out to us for suggestions and to help book your trip.
 Speak with one of our Tour Specialists today.